RIDER INFORMATION - 2021 B Strong Ride

 There is also a great slate of entertainment featuring Jakarta!

 All routes start and finish at Celestial Seasonings at 4600 Sleepytime Drive.
 The 1-mile Mini B for riders 10 and under is on the Celestial Seasonings grounds.

 B Strong Ride’s outstanding support services are provided on the tour route 7:30 a.m. to 3:30 p.m., including:

 - SAG VEHICLES - provided for you and your bike if you are unable to complete the ride.

 - BIKE TECHS available to assist you at the ride start and all aid stations.
 Riders should carry (and know how to use) equipment to patch and change tubes.
-Our thanks to each of our bicycle repair vans Wheat Ridge Cyclery , Cenna’s Custom Cycles , Trek Bicycle Boulder , Ltd Cycleworx , Mobile Bike Man and velofix (Boulder/Fort Collins) .
+Our thanks to each of our bicycle repair vans Wheat Ridge Cyclery , Ltd Cycleworx , Trek Bicycle Boulder , Mobile Bike Man , and Full Cycle-Colorado Multisport .

 - MEDICAL SUPPORT – B Strong has gone to great lengths to assure your safety on this ride.
 Ambulances, medics and radio-equipped staff will patrol the route.

 Our thanks to Stadium Medical for providing ambulance coverage and the physicians, nurses, paramedics and EMTs of Boulder Community Health and University of Colorado EMS for